akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/route-directives/reject.rst

 -----------

 ``reject`` uses the given rejection instances (which might be the empty ``Seq``) to construct a ``Route`` which simply calls ``requestContext.reject``.
-See the chapter on :ref:`Rejections` for more information on what this means.
+See the chapter on :ref:`rejections-scala` for more information on what this means.

 After the request has been rejected at the respective point it will continue to flow through the routing structure in the search for a route that is able to complete it.